Wered6/UE5-StyleGuide/README.md

 #### 3.4.4 Graphs Should Be Reasonably Commented

 Blocks of nodes should be wrapped in comments that describe their higher-level behavior.
-While every function should be well named so that each individual node is easily readable and understandable, groups of nodes contributing to a purpose should have their purpose described in a comment block.
-If a function does not have many blocks of nodes and its clear that the nodes are serving a direct purpose in the function's goal, then they do not need to be commented as the function name and description should suffice.
+While every function should be well named so that each node is easily readable and understandable, groups of nodes contributing to a purpose should have their purpose described in a comment block.
+If a function has few blocks of nodes, and it's clear that the nodes are serving a direct purpose in the function's goal, then they do not need to be commented as the function name and description should suffice.

 <a name="3.4.5"></a>